Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

-Split peas are a type of field pea and are grown specifically for drying.
-They are cultivated, dried and then split.
-Through the drying process, they are preserved which allows them to sit at room temperature.
+Split peas are a type of field pea grown specifically for drying.
+They are cultivated, dried, and then split.
+Through the drying process, they are preserved, which allows them to sit at room temperature.

 To shorten cooking times, you may soak the split peas overnight by submerging them 4” under cold water in a container.
 However, they will cook in under 2 hours when simmered in a soup and give off even more flavor when doing so.

-- Add onion, garlic, thyme, rosemary and bay leaf to a medium size pot.
+- Add onion, garlic, thyme, rosemary, and bay leaf to a medium-sized pot.

-- Slice the pork tenderloins in half and season them well on all sides with salt and pepper.
+- Slice the pork tenderloins and season them well on all sides with salt and pepper.

 - Cook for 4 hours in the oven at 300°.

-- Sear the pork on all sides in a pan over medium heat until golden brown on all sides.
+- Sear the pork on all sides in a pan over medium heat until golden brown.